Machuca: Plot

-The story is told from the viewpoint of Gonzalo Infante, an 11-year-old upper-class boy, and it is set in a turbulent time in Chile.
+The story is told from the viewpoint of Gonzalo Infante, a 12-year-old upper-class boy, and is set in a turbulent time in Chile.
 The working class was demanding social justice and significant changes to the country's socioeconomic structure after electing a socialist president.
 In this context, the wealthy classes became afraid of the socialist movement, and some of its most prominent members conspired against the government of Salvador Allende.

 While Gonzalo's father is sympathetic to the less fortunate and not part of the right-wing movement, he wants to take his family to Italy, where he often travels for his work at the UN FAO.
 Gonzalo's mother, on the other hand, is resigned to the state of affairs and is having an affair with a wealthy and much older Argentinean.

 Gonzalo attends a private school where the determined school principal, Father McEnroe, has initiated a social integration project.
 However, some of the parents consider it a "leftist venture" instead of a Christian, charitable effort.
 When five disadvantaged students are admitted to Gonzalo's class, he befriends Pedro because he sympathizes with him after some wealthy classmates bully him.

 Gonzalo joins Pedro and his neighbor Silvana in selling flags and cigarettes during street demonstrations.
 They first sell nationalist flags at a right-wing protest and later socialist flags at a leftist rally supporting the government.
 Silvana initially calls Gonzalo a snob and "strawberry-face," but eventually, they develop affection for each other and even share a kiss.

 Pedro visits Gonzalo's home and is amazed by the fact that Gonzalo has a room to himself, filled with toys and a closet full of clothes.
 However, he also witnesses the tension and cruelty that exists within Gonzalo's family.
 When Gonzalo visits Pedro's shantytown dwelling, he is horrified by the extremely poor living conditions.
 Their friendship mirrors that of the Lone Ranger and Native American Tonto from Gonzalo's favorite comic book series.
 Gonzalo realizes that their friendship is against all odds when Silvana discovers them reading an issue of the magazine and comments on the implausibility of a white person being friends with an Indian.